lamhq/tech-notes/pages/devops/aws/big-data/glue/components.md

 The business logic that is required to perform ETL work.

-It is composed of a transformation script, data sources, and data targets.
+It is composed of a **transformation script**, data sources, and data targets.

-Job runs are initiated by triggers that can be scheduled or triggered by events.
+Job runs are initiated by triggers that can be scheduled or triggered by events, or on demand.

+You can monitor job runs to understand runtime metrics such as completion status, duration, and start time.

+Three types of jobs:
+- A **Spark** job is run in an Apache Spark environment managed by AWS Glue.
+It processes data in batches.
+- A **streaming ETL** job is similar to a Spark job, except that it performs ETL on data streams.
+It uses the Apache Spark Structured Streaming framework.
+- A **Python shell** job runs Python scripts as a shell.
+You can use these jobs to schedule and run tasks that don't require an Apache Spark environment.

 ## Script

 Code that extracts data from sources, transforms it, and loads it into targets.

-For example, a script might convert a CSV file into a relational form and save it in Amazon Redshift.
+*For example, a script might convert a CSV file into a relational form and save it in Amazon Redshift.*

 The script can be either Scalar or Python code.
-They can be either manually written or automatically generated (using the metadata in the Data Catalog).
+They can be either manually written or automatically generated.